 - COGNITIVE ABILITIES: If a condition exists -brain damage, dementia, etc. – which negatively affects reaction time, it may be time for the individual to stop driving.
 The relatively rapid communication between the eyes and brain and the ability to react appropriately is a crucial component of driving.
 Older drivers can compensate for natural degradation by simply driving slower and further from other vehicles, but more substantial conditions beyond simple aging may eliminate the possibility of accommodation.

 - MENTAL HEALTH: Thoughts of serious depression or suicide may make someone a driving risk.
 If you have any such depression or anxiety, you should seek out the assistance of a trained professional to treat the matter.
 A medical professional will make a determination regarding whether it is safe for you to operate a vehicle.

 - DISEASE/MEDICATION: There are a number of diseases that may affect your ability to drive.
 Likewise, some regular medications may have unintended side effects that make driving unsafe.
 Talk to a medical professional about whether you are healthy enough to drive, and ask if any medications you are taking may negatively affect your abilities.

 What Can I Do?

-If you receive notice that your License is Being Recalled, contact an Attorney immediately.
-While driving is a privilege, not a right, it is not a requisite that you relinquish the privilege without appropriate dialogue.
+If you receive notice that your License is Being Recalled, contact an attorney immediately.
+While driving is a privilege, not a right, it is not a requirement that you relinquish the privilege without appropriate dialogue.
 Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our attorneys.

 This content was written on behalf of Greg Prosmushkin.